What is business process integration (BPI)?

 What is business process integration?

-It’s the process of connecting all of the employees, data, and applications that pertain to a given workflow, thereby ensuring the workflow performs to its full potential.
-In general, the end-result is an automation that’s transformed a business process end-to-end.
+Business Process Integration is the process of connecting all of the employees, data, and applications related to a given workflow, thereby ensuring that the workflow performs at its full potential.

 Business process integration examples